-Another great resource for introducing Junior High students to the world is Kids Around The World Teachers Resource Kit.
-This includes a large map of the world showing the most needy areas, a fascinating video with five segments filmed on location:
+A wonderful resource for introducing Junior High students to the world is Kids Around The World Teachers Resource Kit.
+This includes a large map of the world showing the most needy areas, a fascinating video with five segments filmed on location: 10-40 Kids, Turk Kids, Kazakh Kids, Riffi Kids, and Uzbek Kids.
+There is also a cassette with songs and music tracks, and the resource kit has activities, songsheets, and complete lesson plans for the teacher.
+(See appendix)